-“They are a critical part of our party, and moving forward, they have to continue to play that essential role,” Spicer said.
-“The goal of the report was to look at areas where we could do much better, and in areas that needs that substantial improvement [working with conservative Christians] may not be at the top of the list because they’ve always done a fabulous job.”
+"They are a critical part of our party, and moving forward, they have to continue to play that essential role," Spicer said.
+"The goal of the report was to look at areas where we could do much better, and in areas that need that substantial improvement [working with conservative Christians] may not be at the top of the list because they've always done a fabulous job."

 Spicer also insisted that while the GOP hopes to expand its coalition, "the principles in the party are sound" and would not be abandoned.
 Asked whether opposition to same-sex marriage was among those principles, he said, "Yes."

-Still, the perceived snub is the latest evidence of the extent to which the the increasingly unfashionable politics of the religious right have grown isolated within its party — an embarrassment to a the Republican Establishment and to its “consultant class,” focused on winning above all; and the sworn foe of its rising libertarian strain.
+Still, the perceived snub is the latest evidence of the extent to which the increasingly unfashionable politics of the religious right have grown isolated within its party — an embarrassment to a the Republican Establishment and to its "consultant class," focused on winning above all; and the sworn foe of its rising libertarian strain.